vantage-sh/docs.vantage.sh/docs/slack.md

 Vantage integrates with Slack so that you can send [Report Notifications](/report_notifications), [Cost Alerts](/cost_alerts), [Cost Anomaly Alerts](/cost_anomaly_alerts), and [Budget Alerts](/budgets#create-alerts) to your Slack channels.
 Vantage users can add Vantage to their team's Slack account in a specific channel.
 To complete the integration, ensure you have permission to add integrations to your team's Slack account.

-1. Navigate to the [Report Notifications page](https://console.vantage.sh/report_notifications) in the console.
+1. From the top navigation, click **Settings**.
+2. On the left navigation, click **Integrations**.
+3. Under the **Apps** section, click **Slack**.
-2. Click **Setup Slack Integration**.
-Enter your workspace's Slack URL.
+4. Click **Connect Slack**.
+If prompted, enter your workspace's Slack URL.
 A Slack page that describes the requested permissions for Vantage is displayed.
 The Vantage integration has permission to list and join channels, as well as post messages to those channels.
    :::note
    Vantage does not read any message posted within your channels.
    :::
-3. Select any channel where you would like to add the integration.
+5. Select any channel where you would like to add the integration.
 The first notification will be sent the next day after the integration set up.

   <details><summary>Expand to view example Slack notifications</summary>
     <div>